Feral Druid 9.2.7 Guide

 Introduction

-Welcome to our guide on the Feral Specialization for the Druid Class in WoW Shadowlands patch 9.2.7!
+Welcome to our guide on the Feral Specialization for the Druid Class in WoW Dragonflight patch 10.2.7!
 This article covers everything related to the Feral spec, such as the leveling, gearing, and min-maxing your druid as a DPS for the most challenging PvE content in World of Warcraft - Mythic Raiding and Mythic+ Dungeons.

-Finally, we'll go deep into min-maxing your character for the end-game content and teach you what covenant to choose and the best legendaries to use for Mythic Raiding and Mythic Plus dungeons.
+Finally, we'll go deep into min-maxing your character for the end-game content and teach you what gear to use for Mythic Raiding and Mythic Plus dungeons.
 By the end of the guide, you will become a master of the Druid's Feral specialization!
 Sounds good, right?
 Let's get started!

 Table of Contents